GBLille/AFmassive/README.md

 The setup is the same as the one for AlphaFold v2.3 except that this repository has to be used instead of the DeepMind's one.

-### Genetic databases
+### Sequence databases

-AFmassive requires the installation of the genetic databases which are provided by [AlphaFold2](https://github.com/google-deepmind/alphafold/).
+AFmassive requires the installation of the sequence databases which are provided by [AlphaFold2](https://github.com/google-deepmind/alphafold/).

 The script `scripts/download_all_data.sh` can be used to download and set up all of the databases:

-*   Recommended default:
+Recommended default:

     ```bash
     scripts/download_all_data.sh <DOWNLOAD_DIR>